 We saw how class methods can be used as factory functions or alternative initializers to provide different ways of creating objects.
 We also saw how static methods can be used for utility functions, which are independent of any instances of the class, making them more easily testable.

-These examples demonstrate how the three types of methods can be used to create more flexible and robust Python classes.
 In this article, we explored instance methods, class methods, and static methods in Python classes, providing in-depth explanations and real-world examples of each.

 We saw that instance methods operate on instances of a class and have access to both instance and class variables, while class methods operate on classes themselves and are useful for modifying class variables or as factory functions.
 Static methods